-Baltimore-Washington International Thurgood Marshall Airport (BWI) is an attractive 5-terminal airport with interesting artwork spread throughout.
+Baltimore-Washington International Thurgood Marshall Airport (BWI) is an attractive 5-terminal airport with modern artwork selectively paced throughout.
 One of America’s 20 busiest airports, BWI features flights to nearly all major cities in North America.
-It has WiFi, charging stations, shopping, dining, lounge, meditation room and passenger amenities in each terminal.
+It has WiFi, charging stations, retail, dining, lounge, meditation room and business service amenities in each terminal.
 The concourse between Terminals C and B features a tribute and monument to Thurgood Marshall, the first black Supreme Court Justice and Baltimore native.
-Unusual for an airport, it has an greenbelt jogging trail surrounding the premises.
+Unusual for an airport, it has a very nice greenbelt jogging trail surrounding the premises.
 BWI AIRPORT TERMINAL MAP

 MTA light rail runs every 15-30 minutes from BWI Airport to downtown Baltimore Mon-Fri 6a-11p, Sat 7a-11p, Sun and Holidays 11a-7p.
 Super Shuttle: is available for the 10-mile ride to downtown Baltimore.
 Make your reservation via 800-258-3826.
 Taxis: Diamond and Yellow cabs at the ground transportation level are plentiful.
 Car Rentals: Alamo, Avis, Budget, Enterprise, Hertz, National, and Thrifty provide service.
-Board the Rental Car bus as you exit the any terminal.
-When you exit the BWI Rental Car Facility, follow the signs carefully to Baltimore-Washington Parkway, northbound to downtown Baltimore or southbound to Washington.
+Board the Rental Car bus as you exit any terminal.
+From BWI Rental Car Facility, carefully follow signs to Baltimore-Washington Parkway, then go northbound to Baltimore or southbound to Washington as befits your itinerary.

-Penn Station, with its neo-classic architecture, café, gift shop and airy atmosphere, is a great venue for travelers.
-Located just north of downtown at 1500 North Charles Street, this intermodal transportation center hosts Amtrak, Light Rail, Commuter Rail, taxi depot and several Amtrak routes:
+Penn Station, with its neo-classic architecture, café, gift shop, airy atmosphere and close proximity to U. of Baltimore, is a great little venue for travelers.
+Located just north of downtown at 1500 North Charles Street, this intermodal transportation center hosts Amtrak, Metro Light Rail, MARC Commuter Rail, taxis, Uber/Lyft and several Amtrak routes:

 Acela: DC-Baltimore-Philadelphia-NYC-New Haven-Providence-Boston